 What is Google’s Mobile First Index?

-Google’s mobile first index is the news from the search engine that it is splitting the desktop search results from the mobile search results and placing the mobile search results as its priority index.
+Google’s mobile first index was announced for the whole web in 2020.
+It is the news from the search engine that it is splitting the desktop search results from the mobile search results and placing the mobile search results as its priority index.

 Why is Google making the mobile index its priority?